Technical Diving Experience: The Complacency Paradox

 Until the time experience overcomes flawed self-perception, divers can only be cautioned to dive conservatively.
 When novice technical divers adhere to prudent and conservative dive practices, they are relatively well insulated from risk.

 This describes a technical diver of relatively minor experience who understands their limitations and applies prudence and appropriate conservatism to their tech diving activities.
 Whilst their inexperience means they are less capable of handling emergencies, they have restricted the parameters of their diving so that mishandled emergencies do not have catastrophic medical consequences.
-They keep dives more forgiving of error.
+They keep diving more forgiving of error.

 In addition, these divers lessen their risk of human factors attributing towards emergencies by moderating the challenge of the dives undertaken to ensure that the inherent task loading and skill requisites are comfortably within their capability range.

-Beyond over-confident novice divers, I feel that one of the biggest dangers facing modern technical divers is a barrage of influences that seek to distort perceptions of ‘experienced’ actually means.
+Beyond over-confident novice divers, I feel that one of the biggest dangers facing modern technical divers is a barrage of influences that seek to distort perceptions of what ‘experienced’ actually means.

 Formal training is typically our first acquisition of experience at a given level of diving.
 However, training is supervised, staged and controlled.
 It is artificial in many ways.
 Real diving is not.
-No matter how diligent the instructor, or how prestigious the initials of your technical training agency, a certification course cannot provide you with the harsh lessons that you will eventually encounter as an active technical diver.
+No matter how diligent the instructor, or how prestigious the initials of your technical training agency are, a certification course cannot provide you with the harsh lessons that you will eventually encounter as an active technical diver.

 No matter how realistic or challenging a technical diving instructor makes their training, I’ve yet to meet an instructor who’d actually let students perish in training.
 A supervisory safety net always exists; this is understood by the student.
 It detracts enormously from the psychological impact of simulated scenarios.
 There are also some incidents that couldn’t ever be safely simulated.
 The real learning only starts after the course ends.